shwetardeshmukh/CodemindTech/README.md

 # CodemindTech
-This repository I have created for learing github
+This repository I have created for learing github. auther - Shweta